martijnvogten/pojoquery/README.md

 ### Customization through annotations

-You still have full control over the SQL that is generated:
+You still have full control over the SQL that is generated.
-Let's say we want to improve on the list by adding the number of comments and date of last comment.
+Let's say we want to improve on the list by adding two fields: the number of comments and the date of the last comment.
 We can add custom query clauses using annotations.

 	@Join("LEFT JOIN comment ON comment.article_id=article.id")